-As more and more consumers focus on being environmentally responsible, they discover the beauty, durability and affordability of .
+As more and more consumers focus on being environmentally responsible, they discover the beauty, durability, and affordability of bamboo flooring.
 Although bamboo can be a terrific choice for any home or commercial space, like other “wood” flooring (bamboo is actually a grass), there are some things to take into consideration when installing it in your home or office.

-The following guidelines will help you know what to expect as far as bamboo flooring expansion.
+The following guidelines will help you know what to expect regarding bamboo flooring expansion.

 Bamboo Expands Along its Length as well as Width

-Unless you work with installers who specialize in bamboo flooring, they may only allow for expansion at the sides of the boards.
+Unless you work with installers who specialize in bamboo flooring, some installers may only allow for expansion at the sides of the boards.
 Though this is fine for hardwood planks, bamboo actually expands and contracts along its length as well.
-NOTE: Strand-woven bamboo tends to contract most similarly to solid wood flooring, and horizontal solid bamboo will contract more than vertical bamboo.
+NOTE: Strand-woven bamboo flooring tends to contract most similarly to solid wood flooring, and horizontal solid bamboo will contract more than vertical bamboo.

 Control Moisture During Installation

 Whether you are installing the floors yourself or hiring professionals, you must be sure the project site’s conditions are conducive to your bamboo boards.